THE LOXONE MUSIC SERVER

 As you will be used to with Loxone functions, you can either control your Music Server using the usual buttons or with the Loxone app.
 Your smart phone can act as more than just a remote control, it shows you an overview of your audio and allows you to change settings at any time.
 Letting you communicate with the Music Server, the Loxone app makes your multiroom audio system truly complete..

-NOTE: In order to use the Loxone Music Server, you’ll need our new Loxone Smart Home App 4 beta.
+NOTE: In order to use the Loxone Music Server, you’ll need our Loxone Smart Home not Loxone Classic.

 Pure Listening Pleasure